hanshanley/narrative-influence/README.md

 ## Clustering and Identifying Weibo Narratives

 We first embedded (calculated vector representations) each of our Weibo passages into a shared embedding space, so that passages conveying similar content or ideas have high cosine similarity.
 To do this, we utilized a monolingual version of Mandarin-Chinese BERT trained on semantic similarity tasks (https://huggingface.co/shibing624/text2vec-base-chinese).
-We utilize the clustering algorithm provided in the clustering folder to identify different narratives setting the $\lamda$ parameter utilized for this algorithm to 0.90.
+We utilize the clustering algorithm provided in the clustering folder to identify different narratives setting the λ parameter utilized for this algorithm to 0.90.

 ## Multilingual Paraphrasing